dcernst/PinyonsPines/results2023.md

 By the end of day two, the short course turned into the "choose your own adventure" edition of Pinyons and Pines.
 As time went on, things dried out and conditions improved.
 This meant that riders near the back of the pack were able to ride more and more of the intended course.
 Instead of listing finish times for folks like we have in the past, we will attempt to summarize who rode what version of a loop.

-**Complete Short Course:** Rich Meyers is the only rider to complete the short course in its entirety.
+**Complete Short Course:** Rich Meyers is the only grand depart rider to complete the short course in its entirety.
 Timing was everything this year and Rich lucked out with good weather.
 The mud that the leaders encountered was pretty much gone by the time Rich reached the AZT.
 Great job Rich!
+In addition, Chris Wilson rode the full short course (including Heart Trail, which was on the originally proposed route) during an ITT a week before the grand depart.
+Check out Chris' recap video [here](https://youtu.be/FA2_c2NMEiI).

 **Lake Mary Road Bypass of Miles 219-263:** Lindsay Nohl, Spencer Holmes, Marin Sigurdson.
 These three skipped the worst of the mud and rode the rest of the route.